opendatalab/PDF-Extract-Kit/README.md

 ## TODO List

-- [√] **Table Parsing**: Develop a feature to convert table images into corresponding LaTeX/Markdown format source code.
+- [x] **Table Parsing**: Develop a feature to convert table images into corresponding LaTeX/Markdown format source code.
 - [ ] **Chemical Equation Detection**: Implement automatic detection of chemical equations.
 - [ ] **Chemical Equation/Diagram Recognition**: Develop a model to recognize and parse chemical equations and diagrams.
 - [ ] **Reading Order Sorting Model**: Build a model to determine the correct reading order of text in documents.